oracle/cloudtestdrive/AppDev/cloud-native/helidon/setup/setup.md

   ![](images/54-eclipse-import-final-stage.png)

 Eclipse will import the projects and start importing the Maven dependencies.
-Note that depending on the steps y0u have already taken you may see other projects in the projects list.
+Note that depending on the steps you have already taken you may see other projects in the projects list.

   ![](images/55-eclipse-import-progress.png)